chantastic/sites/chan.dev/src/pages/syntax/formats.md

 glitch disappear

-black out
+blackout

-To stay up to date with developer news like this, Subscribe to the channel and checkout the Syntax Podcast with new episodes every Monday, Wednesday, and Friday. -->
+To stay up to date with developer news like this, Subscribe to the channel and check out the Syntax Podcast with new episodes every Monday, Wednesday, and Friday. -->